aparrett/poker-ui-deprecated/README.md

 # poker-app-ui

 An app where you can play Texas Hold'em poker with your friends.
+Click [here](https://poker-friends.herokuapp.com/) to play.

 ## Project setup